Jiggly-Ball/Amgil-Stun-The-Chatbot/README.md

  There are still many unfinished features and bugs that needs to be fixed and won't be any time soon.

 ## About Amgil Stun
  Amgil stun's GUI is made by using Kivy and KivyMD for its user friendly and unique interface.
-The AI was built with the help of tflearn and tensorflow with the help of this [video](https://www.youtube.com/watch?v=wypVcNIH6D4)
+The AI was built with the help of tflearn, tensorflow, ntlk and numpy with the help of this [video](https://www.youtube.com/watch?v=wypVcNIH6D4).
+The bot uses MongoDB for cloud storage of chat history and also uses OpenAI in case the bot cannot answer the question.

 ## What does Amgil Stun offer?
  This chatbot was trained over physics and biology questions mainly (check model/intents.json to see all the available questions it can answer).